Undie Check | 2025

-The Idea: When it comes to vaginal health, our underwear notices changes before we do.
-So we added a pH patch that flags early imbalance and reminds women to just look down to know what’s up.
+When it comes to vaginal health, our underwear notices changes before we do.
+But due to years of cultural stigma, many woman feel too ashamed to even look at their own discharge.
+So Canesten partnered with SKIMS to create a pH underwear that discreetly flags early signs of imbalance and reminds women to look down to know what’s up.

-Underwear designed with a built-in health feature that helps women stay aware of their vaginal pH.
-A small patch inside the panty line stays off-white when pH is healthy and turns orange when it rises into a range of 5.0 + that can signal BV or a yeast infection.
+A small patch inside the panty line stays white when pH is healthy and turns orange when it rises into a range of 5.0 + which can signal BV or a yeast infection.

-Discreetly reach women through podcast spots in both UK and UAE markets.
+Discreetly reach women through podcast spots in both liberal and conservative markets.

 AI tool that helps users identify pH shifts by analyzing photos of discharge or scanning products like soaps and detergents.
 If something scores low on vaginal friendliness, it sends users directly to Canesten’s recommended alternatives.